Investor Relations

 The sources of funding and debt covenants

-As of the end of 3Q24, the Group’s total borrowings amounted to Baht 60,054 million, comprising 35% short-term borrowings (including borrowings and debentures maturing within one year) and 65% long-term borrowings.
-KTC utilizes diverse borrowing sources, including Thai commercial banks, securities companies, insurance firms, and various funds.
-The breakdown of borrowings includes short-term loans from related financial institutions and affiliated companies totaling Baht 3,159 million and borrowings from other financial institutions amounting to Baht 3,599 million.
-Long-term loans from Krungthai Bank totaled Baht 9,500 million, and debentures amounted to Baht 43,796 million.
+At the end of 1Q2025, the Group's total borrowings amounted to Baht 56,461 million (including lease liabilities), with the capital structure divided into short-term borrowings (including loans and debentures maturing within one year) at 32%, and long-term borrowings at 68%.
+KTC has diversified sources of borrowings from various institutions, including Thai commercial banks, securities companies, insurance companies, and funds.
+This includes short-term loans from Krungthai Bank and related companies amounting to Baht 1,790 million, other financial institutions totaling Baht 4,500 million, long-term borrowing from Krungthai Bank totaling Baht 9,500 million, and debentures amounting to Baht 40,297 million.

-The D/E ratio was 1.78 times, a decrease from 2.07 times in the same period of the previous year.
-It remains well below the debt covenant limit, which is set at 10 times.
+The debt-to-equity ratio stands at 1.58 times, down from 1.83 times at the end of 1Q2024, and remains below the covenant level (Debt Covenants), which is set at 10 times.

-Additionally, the Group has a total short-term credit line from financial institutions amounting to Baht 28,371 million, which includes a credit line of Baht 18,061 million from Krungthai Bank.
-The Group has utilized Baht 5,170 million of the short-term credit line, resulting in a remaining balance of Baht 23,201 million.
-Furthermore, the Group has a long-term credit line from Krungthai Bank totaling Baht 5,000 million.
-Debentures and long-term loans due in the 4Q24 amount to Baht 5,245 million.
+Additionally, the Group has a total short-term credit line from financial institutions amounting to Baht 29,755 million (including the credit line from Krungthai Bank of Baht 18,045 million).
+The Group has utilized Baht 6,260 million of the short-term credit line, leaving a balance of Baht 23,495 million.
+Furthermore, there is an outstanding long-term loan balance from Krungthai Bank of Baht 2,000 million.
+The Group also has debentures and long-term loans maturing in the remainder of 2025, amounting to Baht 11,000 million.

 6.